-What is an undue hardship for a student loan.
+What is an undue hardship for a student loan?
 In order to hardship discharge a student loan, a debtor has to prove repayment would be an “undue hardship.”
-But hardship and what a judge thinks is an “undue hardship” will probably be two separate things.
-Two of the best student loan lawyers are Morgan King and Josh Cohen.
-Both lawyers have produced seminars on student loan discharges and managing student loans.
-Morgan King co authored a book on it.
-Every year about 500-1000 people get the undue hardship discharge in bankruptcy court for their student loans.
+But, establishing hardship and what a judge thinks is an “undue hardship” will probably be two separate things.
+However, every year about 500-1000 people get the undue hardship discharge in bankruptcy court for their student loans.

 If your “hypothetical budget” can afford the ICRP payment then that is often the decisive factor.
-One Missouri court, found “the debtor’s ability to afford payments under the ICRP is determinative.”
+As another example, a Missouri court stated “the debtor’s ability to afford payments under the ICRP is determinative.”

 Criticism of the ICRP